PRESS RELEASE: Correctional Officers Assaulted by Inmate at Monroe Correctional Complex

 Department of Corrections

-MONROE, Washington – Two correctional officers were taken to a local hospital with non-life-threatening injuries after being assaulted this morning by an offender at the Monroe Correctional Complex-Washington State Reformatory Unit (WSRU).
+MONROE, Washington – Two correctional officers were taken to a local hospital with non-life-threatening injuries after being assaulted this morning by an inmate at the Monroe Correctional Complex - Washington State Reformatory Unit (WSRU).

 Both correctional officers are expected to be released from the hospital today.
 One of the two officers received stitches.